McLaren Sets Sights on Le Mans and FIA WEC 2027 Return

 The British marque is expected to enter the competition with a brand-new hypercar built to LMDh regulations.
 According to unconfirmed reports, the car will feature a twin-turbo V6 engine derived from the McLaren Artura, paired with a hybrid powertrain.
 However, official technical details have yet to be disclosed.

-McLaren Racing CEO Zak Brown delivered a bold and succinct message regarding the comeback: “We’re back.” «Мы вернулись».
+McLaren Racing CEO Zak Brown made a brief and confident statement: "We're back."

 It’s a nostalgic moment for the brand, which famously won Le Mans back in 1995 with the F1 GTR run by Kokusai Kaihatsu Racing.
 Now, McLaren is aiming to replicate that historic success in the modern era of endurance racing.